The Kirkwood closure point process: A solution of the Kirkwood-Salsburg equations for negative activities: Extension to higher order closures

-for some family $(u^{(n)})_{n\geq 2}$ of $l$-body interaction potentials $u^{(l)}\colon (\R^d)^l\to \R$.
-Here $\xx_{i_l}=(x_{i_1},\dots , x_{i_l})$.
-The ansatz \req{easycorrH} with $H$ given by \req{multbodH} leads to the \emph{multi-body Kirkwood-Salsburg operator}, cf.~\cite{Moraal76}.
-The only difference to the two-body setting is the definition of the integral kernel of $\K$.\\ Recall, that for a Hamiltonian $H$ given by \req{Hpair} the kernel of the Kirkwood-Salsburg equation is given by
+Note that $W$ can also be defined for $\gamma\in \Gamma$ under some additional conditions on $H$, e.g.~if the potentials $(u^{(l)})_{l\geq 2}$ have finite range.\\ The ansatz \req{easycorrH} with $H$ given by \req{multbodH} leads to the \emph{multi-body Kirkwood-Salsburg operator}, cf.~\cite{Moraal76}.
+The only difference to the two-body setting is the definition of the integral kernel of $\K$.\\ From \req{KGammadef1} and \req{KGammadef2} it follows that for a Hamiltonian $H$ given by \req{Hpair} the kernel of the Kirkwood-Salsburg equation with boundary condition $\eta \in \Gamma$ is given by

 Using \req{mfct} one can expand the product on the right-hand side of \req{k2} to get

 Since the interaction $W$ is linear in the second argument there holds

 and thus